 The Challenges We Face

-At any given moment, a person can experience job loss, hunger, rising rent, utility bills, fire, hurricane or a pandemic.
+At any given moment, a person can experience job loss, hunger, rising rent, utility bills, fire or an illness.
 When an individual or family needs help or experiences a life event, disaster or crisis; the impact often has a ripple effect on their job, education, health and safety.
+Our Safety Net impact work delivers safety and stability, fosters connection and creates a pathway to resilience.

 3,372

-experienced homelessness on any given day in Bexar County in 202453.3 %
+experience homelessness on any given day in Bexar County in 202453 %

 Our Work in Action